Cubeir/Vanilla-RTX-App/README.md

 ## Documentation

-This is your detailed guidebook on what each option within the app does.
+This is your detailed guidebook on what each feature within the app does.

 - `Launch Minecraft RTX`
   Launches Minecraft with ray tracing pre-enabled, additionally disables VSync for better performance and enables in-game graphics mode switching, this circumvents issues such as these that make enabling ray tracing difficult: